mohwasim97/project_ideas/README.md

 Note Bot - Store and organise notes which can be called upon when needed to test yourself.

 Relocate Bot - Take the effort out of number crunching for your next move with the relocation bot.

+# Games

+Simulator - Simulate literally anything from your life, like your commute to work.
+Points for making it as funny as possible.

+Arcade Classic Remake - Recreate the arcade classic games immortalised in history like Pac-Man and Tetris.

+Remaster Flash Games - Take the iconic flash games from your childhood and recreate them but apply your own flair to it.

+Top trivia - Program a game to test people's knowledge on different subjects.

+Memory game - Struggling to remember what you had for breakfast?
+Make a memory game to help.

+Text Based (The Oregon Trail) - If your not looking to make a game with fancy graphics, try programming a text based game.
+One example is recreating The Oregon Trail.

+Recreating a Movie/Book - Speaking of recreating try turning your favourite movie scenes and book chapters interactive.

+Board Game - Connect with your family again (via Wi-Fi) and spend an hour or two playing your coded board game, which is now gathering dust in the attic.

+Demolition Derby - Try programming a venue with all the cars you have wanted to destroy and crash into them.

+I Spy - It helped pass the time of those long car journeys but this time your making it, for fun.

+Casino table games - Code your favourite gambling games, with our suggestion for beginners first being Twenty-One (Blackack).

+Battle Royale - The new trend in gaming has taken over, try programming your own spin off to the masively popular genre.

+Maze Escape - Create a maze as simple or as complex as you want it to be, and try getting out of it under timed conditions.

+Sliding Picture - Code a jigsaw where you take the photo, scramble it, and try to piece back together.

+Enemy Dodger - Spawn enemies on the screen and get your character to avoid them.
+Make the enemies vary in size shape and their movement patterns.

+Jail Break - Life without parole?
+Not if there is something you can do about it.

+Hospitality hotel - Become the owner of your very own hotel and serve the needs of your customers.
+The added benefit is you decide if they are always right.
+I'm going to assume that's a no.

+Fast draw - Only one will survive.
+Program a game to test speed and timing of who gets to their gun first.
+Hopefully it doesn't jam.

+Capture the base - Create your own take on the classic capture the flag (CTF) game mode.

+Rhythm match - Have users press a corresponding key/button to match the beat of a song.

+Battle tanks - Take two gigantic weaponised vehicles and make them battle.